Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 # show_msg: When set to True, it will print the current progress when rendering the audio

-# soundfont_args: When the sound module is SoundFont files, the dictionary of keyword arguments of rendering audio,
+# soundfont_args: When the instrument is SoundFont files, the dictionary of keyword arguments of rendering audio,
 # here the arguments are corresponding to the arguments of export_chord function of sf2_loader

 # play/export chord types examples
-new_song.play(C('C')) # play a C major chord using the daw object with loaded sound modules of channel 1 new_song.play(C('C'), 2) # do the same thing except using channel 2 new_song.play(C('C'), 2, bpm=165) # do the same thing except using channel 2 with BPM 165
+new_song.play(C('C')) # play a C major chord using the daw object with loaded instruments of channel 1 new_song.play(C('C'), 2) # do the same thing except using channel 2 new_song.play(C('C'), 2, bpm=165) # do the same thing except using channel 2 with BPM 165

-new_song.export(C('C'), mode='wav') # export a C major chord as a wav file, using sound modules of channel 1 new_song.export(C('C'), mode='mp3') # export a C major chord as a mp3 file, using sound modules of channel 1 new_song.export(C('C'), channel_num=2, mode='wav', filename='my first song.wav') # export a C major chord as
+new_song.export(C('C'), mode='wav') # export a C major chord as a wav file, using instruments of channel 1 new_song.export(C('C'), mode='mp3') # export a C major chord as a mp3 file, using instruments of channel 1 new_song.export(C('C'), channel_num=2, mode='wav', filename='my first song.wav') # export a C major chord as
-# a wav file, using sound modules of channel 2, the name of the exported wav file is "my first song.wav"
+# a wav file, using instruments of channel 2, the name of the exported wav file is "my first song.wav"

 # play/export piece types examples
 rule1 = lambda x: x % (1 / 8, 1 / 8) @ [1, 2, 3, 2]